Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/valley-mall.typ

 #h(1em) I hope that we will be able to improve our ladybrown mechanism, since it is a great idea and with some more tuning, it will help us improve our scoring greatly.

 == Makhi
 #h(1em)  I have gotten much more practice with driving the bot since the past competition, which has helped our matches.
-I am feeling more comfortable with the bot’s controls, and our strategy has definitely improved as well.
+I am feeling more comfortable with the bot's controls, and our strategy has definitely improved as well.

 == Eric
 #h(1em) Our intake needs some major fixes to be match-ready in the future.
 In its current state, it has caused us to lose many matches, which needs to be addressed.
-Hopefully we will find a new position for the chain, so that it doesn’t snap so much.
+Hopefully we will find a new position for the chain, so that it doesn't snap so much.

 == Rory
 #h(1em) I am very glad that our clamp is functional.
 It is much more reliable now, mostly due to our improvements to the shape and grip.
 This is great news for our competition scoring, and has definitely helped us make it to quarterfinals at Valley Mall.